tim-ngeno/Django-Todo/README.md

 1. Create a new task by clicking on the "Create Task" button and filling out the form.
 2. View the list of tasks on the homepage.
 3. Click on a task to view its details.
-4. Update a task by clicking on the "Edit" button and modifying the form.
+4. Update a task by clicking on the "Update" button and modifying the form.
 5. Delete a task by clicking on the "Delete" button and confirming the action.